flxo/android-logd-logger/README.md

 [actions-url]: https://github.com/flxo/android-logd-logger/actions?query=workflow%3ACI+branch%3Amaster

-This logger writes logs to the Android `logd`, a system service with multiple ringbuffers for logs and evens.
-This is normally done via `liblog` (a native Android lib).
-Instead of using `liblog`, this crate writes directly to the `logd` socket with the trivial protocol below.
+This logger writes logs to the Android `logd`, a system service with multiple ring buffers for logs and events.
+This is normally done via `liblog` (a native Android library).
+Instead of using `liblog`, this crate writes directly to the `logd` socket with a simple protocol.
-This logger is written in pure Rust without any need for ffi.
+This logger is written in pure Rust without any need for FFI.

 On non Android system the log output is printed to stdout in the default format of `logcat`.